-An inclusive package trip can make a lot of sense.
-Some packages, based around Mombasa charter flights and mid-range coast hotels, are relatively inexpensive and, if you choose carefully, you shouldn’t feel too constrained.
-Based on your flight, plus a week of half-board accommodation (dinner, bed and breakfast) they cost from around £800 from the UK.
-Beach hotels vary greatly in price, atmosphere and amenities, so choose carefully.
+With the exception of the package-holiday charter airlines from Britain and Europe, there are no direct flights to Mombasa without going to Nairobi first.
+However, an inclusive package trip can make a lot of sense.
+Some packages, based around mid-range coast hotels, are relatively inexpensive and, if you choose carefully, you shouldn’t feel too constrained.
+Based on your flight, plus a week of half-board accommodation (dinner, bed and breakfast) they cost from around £700 from the UK.
 It’s worth remembering that you aren’t obliged to stay at your hotel all the time: you could use it as a base to make independent trips around the country.

 Adding some safari travel to a beach package holiday will increase the price by at least £200 per person per day of safari.
 If you have more time and flexibility, book a safari in Kenya.